 What causes sex addiction?

-Why some people develop an addiction to sex while others do not is poorly understood at this time, though many experts have speculated that it cannot be attributed to a single cause and is a combination of biological and psychological factors.
+Why some people develop an addiction to sex while others do not is poorly understood at this time.
+Many experts have speculated that there is no single cause and is likely to be a combination of biological and psychological factors.

 A common school of thought is that some biochemical abnormality or other brain changes may affect the pleasure and reward pathway in the brain.

-This pathway leads into the area of the brain responsible for rational thought and judgement, and in the case of sex addiction may be telling the addict that sexual behaviour is good, in the same way that food is good when they are hungry.
+This pathway leads into the area of the brain responsible for rational thought and judgement.
+In the case of sex addiction, this may be telling the addict that sexual behaviour is good, in the same way that food is good when they are hungry.

-In addition, sex also produces the feel good hormones opioids and dopamine - which give pleasure and further accentuate the addiction and preoccupation with sex.
+Sex also produces the feel-good hormones opioids and dopamine - which give pleasure and may further encourage addiction and preoccupation with sex.

 There is also significant evidence to suggest that sex addicts often come from 'dysfunctional' families and are more likely than non-sex addicts to have suffered abuse during early life.

-If either yourself, or a loved one are exhibiting any symptoms or signs that you suspect may be indicative of an addiction to sexual behaviours, the first step towards overcoming the problem is to acknowledge it and it's potential consequences.
+If you or a loved one are experiencing any symptoms that you suspect may be linked to sex addiction, the first step towards overcoming the problem is to acknowledge it and its potential consequences.

-In some cases it may be necessary for addicts to receive inpatient treatment.
-This involves removing addicts from their daily lives for a significant period of time (e.g. one month), in a bid to help them regain control and begin the process of recovery.
-Good programmes are created and overseen by medical professionals and counsellors and will generally involve a combination of individual counselling sessions and group therapy.
+In some cases, it may be necessary for addicts to receive inpatient treatment.
+This involves removing addicts from their daily lives for a period of time (eg. one month), in a bid to help them regain control and begin the process of recovery.
+Good programmes are created and overseen by medical professionals and counsellors, and will generally involve a combination of individual counselling sessions and group therapy.

 12-step recovery programmes

-Most programmes are carried out in a support group format, where members are not obligated to give up sex entirely but to instead distain from carrying out obsessive and damaging behaviours.
+Most programmes are carried out in a support group format, where members are not obligated to give up sex entirely but instead abstain from carrying out obsessive and damaging behaviours.

-One-to-one counselling or psychotherapy is a therapeutic process often used as a support avenue for individuals overcoming addiction.
-It provides an opportunity for clients to vocalise how they are feeling while allowing for a clearer understanding of events and emotions that may have led to this point.
+One-to-one counselling or psychotherapy is a therapeutic process often used for individuals overcoming addiction.
+It provides an opportunity for clients to vocalise how they're feeling while gaining a clearer understanding of events and emotions that may have led to this point.